Voltage-sensitive distribution factors for contingency analysis and topology optimization: Linearized power flow equations

 The parameters introduced in the linearization in Eq.~\eqref{eq:linearization-ft} and Eq.~\eqref{eq:linearization-shunt} are summarized in two vectors with constant elements

 Then we collect all matrix elements describing branches and shunt elements in the matrix

-We note that the matrix $\matr M$ corresponds to the Jacobian of the AC load-flow equations at the reference state.
-We thus obtain the linearized load flow equations in a compact vectorial form
+We note that the matrix $\matr M$ corresponds to the Jacobian of the AC power flow equations at the reference state.
+We thus obtain the linearized power flow equations in a compact vectorial form

 We will refer to this as the generalized or voltage-sensitive DC+ approximation in the following.